 A Day in the Life of the Buffalo River

 With the help of local environmental organizations, Reinstein Woods staff, and volunteers, students collect scientific data along the Buffalo River and its major tributaries, creating a “snapshot” of the watershed at one point in time.
 Students measure water clarity, test water chemistry and investigate aquatic life.
 There is no charge to participate, and teachers receive training, supplies and the opportunity to apply for a free bus to transport students to the study site.
 The data students collect are posted online to allow classes to compare their results with that of other sites and other years.
-(Thanks to a partnership with Buffalo State College, information and data from the first two years of the program can be found on the Buffalo State Day in the Life webpage).

-The event happens every fall.
-To apply, please download an application form and send to email@example.com.
+This event happens every fall.
+To apply, please download an application form and send to firstname.lastname@example.org.
 For more information, contact Reinstein Woods at 716-683-5959, extension 205.

 As the main focus of this program is data collection, it is most appropriate for grades 4 and up.
 Teachers are strongly encouraged to look over the Teacher Packet, before applying.

 This year’s river adventure takes place on Thursday, October 5, 2017, from 10:00 AM – 1:00 PM.

 Partners and Volunteers Training and event resources for partner organizations and volunteers.

 Sample Sites Descriptions, addresses, and photos of each sample site.